mapbox/mapbox-navigation-ios/CONTRIBUTING.md

 1. Run `./scripts/wcarthage.sh bootstrap --platform iOS --cache-builds --use-netrc`. (wcarthage.sh is a temporary workaround for [a linker error in Xcode 12](https://github.com/Carthage/Carthage/issues/3019).)

 1. Once the Carthage build finishes, open `MapboxNavigation.xcodeproj` in Xcode and build the MapboxNavigation scheme.

+1. Open the Info.plist in the `Example` target and paste your [Mapbox Access Token](https://account.mapbox.com/access-tokens/) into `MGLMapboxAccessToken`.
+(Alternatively, if you plan to use this project as the basis for a public project on GitHub, place the access token in a plain text file named `.mapbox` or `mapbox` in your home directory instead of adding it to Info.plist.)

-Switch to the Example or Example-CarPlay scheme to see the SDK in action.
+1. Switch to the Example or Example-CarPlay scheme, then Run the scheme to see the SDK in action.

 ### Using Swift Package Manager